PanosTsakonas/Fitting_Matrix/Profile likelihood/README.md

 # Important Information

 If you are not using a MoCap sampling frequency of 150 Hz you must change in both the IBK_rev.def and New_data.def files in the PREDICTOR section the duration of your experiment.
 In my case I had a sampling frequency of 150 Hz and I took 60 data point with the duration of my experiment being 0.3933.
 If you want more data points or have a different sampling frequency change the respective files otherwise the code will not give correct values.

+# Reference
+If you are going to use this code please reference the following paper:

+Tsakonas Panagiotis, Evans Neil D., Hardwicke Joseph, and Chappell Michael J., “Parameter estimation of a model describing the human fingers,” Healthcare technology letters , pp. 1–15, 2023, doi: 10.1049/htl2.12070.